Instagram Now Lets You Control Your Bully's Comments

 Over the summer, it started rolling out a new feature that notifies people if the comment they are about to post may be considered mean-spirited.

-Instagram says that this gives users a chance to "reflect and undo their comment" and found in early tests that some people were encouraged to edit their comments to make them less hurtful.
+Instagram says that this gives users a chance to "reflect and undo their comment," and it found in early tests that some people were encouraged to edit their comments to make them less hurtful.

-While Instagram hasn't released data on this, Mosseri said that while the "significant minority of people" rewrite their comments, they rewrite them in a "much more pleasant way."
+Instagram hasn't released data on this, but Mosseri said that while a "significant minority of people" rewrite their comments, they rewrite them in a "much more pleasant way."

 "I think [flagging comments] is going to be somewhat effective but not very effective," said Mosseri.
 "I actually think that's true of all of the work that we're going to do. ...
-But sometimes people get caught up in the moment and a lightweight reminder can actually help them rethink what they're doing or what they're saying.
+But sometimes people get caught up in the moment, and a lightweight reminder can actually help them rethink what they're doing or what they're saying.
 And so it's not supposed to be the solution that we hang our hat on for all of bullying.
 It's supposed to be one of many tools to try to prevent bullying from happening in the first place."

 Along with Facebook and YouTube, Instagram has also been experimenting with hiding "like" counts in an effort to reduce the negative pressure that comes from constantly striving for social media popularity.